 First of all, I want to do a brief section on talking about how I gauged these Chinese podcast services, and if you’re looking for Chinese podcasts, these might be some things you wanna think about when choosing a Chinese language podcast to follow.

 2. It shouldn’t have too much local slang or dialect in it.
-This is another biggie – I personally find slang to be very difficult, and mostly irrelevant when learning another language.
-It’s ironic…most people say that Chinese is a difficult language to learn, but surprisingly, it doesn’t have a lot of slang that finds its way into the Chinese language as with the colourful expressions you often hear in English.
+This is another biggie—I personally find slang to be very difficult, and mostly irrelevant when learning another language.
+It’s ironic… most people say that Chinese is a difficult language to learn, but surprisingly, it doesn’t have a lot of slang that finds its way into the Chinese language as with the colorful expressions you often hear in English.
 I’m not against slang per se, but I certainly don’t advocate it either, especially for learning in the beginning.

-4. Great Chinese podcasts should have a transcript or subtitles to go with it.
+4. Great Chinese podcasts should have a transcript or subtitles to go with them.
 If you’re a beginner in Chinese, subtitles, transcripts and learning materials are always welcome.
-I tend to be a bit biased, but between two podcasts that have good content and mediocre content, I would choose the one with the mediocre content but with great learning materials (assuming the one with the good content doesn’t have it), that way, I know I’m actually learning!
+I tend to be a bit biased, but between two podcasts that have good content and mediocre content, I would choose the one with the mediocre content but with great learning materials (assuming the one with the good content doesn’t have them).
+That way, I know I’m actually learning!

 5. Awesome Chinese podcasts should discuss interesting topics.
-Nothing beats podcasts that are overly political or just talks about news – I mean, why not just watch the news then?
-I tend to favour podcasts that talk about really niche-y stuff, or podcasts that are more casual (doesn’t sound like a recording taken out of a Chinese textbook), but the main thing is that it should be interesting, or else I find my vocabulary retention rates drop after a while.
+I’m not a fan of podcasts that are overly political or just talk about news—I mean, why not just watch the news then?
+I tend to favor podcasts that talk about really nichey stuff, or podcasts that are more casual (that don’t sound like a recording taken out of a Chinese textbook), but the main thing is that they should be interesting, or else I find my vocabulary retention rates drop after a while.

 6. Popular Chinese podcasts should be updated regularly.
-In a sense, you can look at it like a vanity indicator, but the more popular the Chinese learning podcasts, the more often it should be updated, right?
-Also great to choose a podcast you can stick to for a long time to come.
+In a sense, you can look at it like a vanity indicator, but the more popular the Chinese learning podcast, the more often it should be updated, right?
+Also. it’s great to choose a podcast you can stick to for a long time to come.

-Okay, and after looking at many, many podcasts, I’ve picked out 7 Chinese language podcasts which I think are just flat out awesome, that you might wanna check out.
+Okay, and after looking at many, many podcasts, I’ve picked out seven Chinese language podcasts which I think are just flat out awesome, that you might wanna check out.

-Mandarin on the Go: 6 Awesome Chinese Podcasts You’ve Never Heard of
+Mandarin on the Go: 10 Awesome Chinese Podcasts in 2021 You’ve Never Heard Of

 Podcast Difficulty: Beginner to Intermediate

-Best used for: Learning basic vocabulary and understanding Taiwan culture
+Best used for: Learning basic vocabulary and understanding Taiwanese culture

-One thing I love about Taiwan talk shows is that they’re always very relaxing – it almost seems like dropping in on a conversation between friends, so it always give you a homely feel…great for a weekend listening session to learn Chinese through podcasts…and to relax!!
+One thing I love about Taiwanese talk shows is that they’re always very relaxing—it almost seems like dropping in on a conversation between friends, so it always gives you a homely feel… great for a weekend listening session to learn Chinese through podcasts… and to relax!!

-So if you’re interested in seeing Taiwan through the eyes of youngsters, this is definitely the show to go!
+So if you’re interested in seeing Taiwan through the eyes of youngsters, this is definitely the show for you!